-out of Zion shall go the law - Once people hear the gospel, they invite others to learn of God's grace.
+THE WORD WILL GO OUT FROM ZION - Once people hear the gospel, they invite others to learn of God's grace.
 This is a natural response to the gospel.
 When we believe, we want to witness.
 One need think only about Pentecost.
 With people from all over the world assembled in Jerusalem, the disciples witnessed and drew others to treasure the promises of God.
 How the early disciples must have marveled at the fulfillment of Isaiah's words.
 (PBC)